unitn-sml/rsbench/README.md

 # Benchmarks for Reasoning Shortcuts: When Machine Learning Concepts Go Astray

-Web site for the "New Problems, New Benchmarks: Reasoning Shortcuts in the Wild" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).
+Web site for the "Benchmarks for Reasoning Shortcuts: When Machine Learning Concepts Go Astray" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).

 The website is completely static and does not include JavaScript.